milkon/research-assistant-test/TEST.rst

 /wiki/Australia>`_ and `New Zealand <http://en.wikipedia.org/wiki/
 New_Zealand>`_ from 1769 to 1771.

-*Construction Endeavour* was originally a merchant collier named `Earl of Pembroke <http://en.wikipedia.org/wiki/Earl_of_Pembroke>`_, launched in June 1764 from the coal and whaling port of `Whitby
+Construction: *Endeavour* was originally a merchant collier named `Earl of Pembroke <http://en.wikipedia.org/wiki/Earl_of_Pembroke>`_, launched in June 1764 from the coal and whaling port of `Whitby
 <http://en.wikipedia.org/wiki/Whitby>`_ in `North Yorkshire